 Phil Buchanan, president of CEP, is a passionate advocate for the importance of philanthropy and the nonprofit sector.
 Hired in 2001 as the organization’s first chief executive, Phil has led the growth of CEP into the leading provider of data and insight on philanthropic effectiveness.
 Phil is author of Giving Done Right: Effective Philanthropy and Making Every Dollar Count, published in 2019 by PublicAffairs and named the “Best Philanthropy Book of the Year” by Inside Philanthropy.
 He is co-host of a podcast, also called Giving Done Right, with CEP’s Grace Nicolette.
 Phil is a frequent blogger for the CEP Blog, author of op eds that have appeared in publications such as The Financial Times and The Boston Globe, and a frequent commentator on philanthropy in the media.
 In 2016, he was named the Nonprofit Times “influencer of the year” and he has been named 10 times to that publication’s “Power and Influence Top 50” list.

-Ellie Buteau, Ph.D., vice president, research, leads the creation of CEP’s data-driven research.
+Ellie Buteau, Ph.D., director of research projects and special advisor on research methodology and analysis, leads the creation of CEP’s data-driven research.
 An expert in research design and statistical analysis, Ellie is an authority in the fields of foundation strategy, performance assessment, and funder-nonprofit relationships.
-Most recently, she spearheaded the efforts for CEP’s latest research release, Overlooked, a two-part report that spotlights how AAPI and Native American communities are overlooked by funders.
+Most recently, she spearheaded the efforts for CEP’s latest research release, Giving Big, a study on the effects of large, unrestricted gifts on nonprofits.

 Kevin Bolduc, vice president, assessment and advisory services, leads the creation and delivery of CEP’s performance assessments, including the groundbreaking Grantee Perception Report (GPR), which he helped design after joining CEP in 2001.
 Kevin is a frequent speaker to funder boards and staff on topics of high-quality grantmaking.